jekymin8232/mcorpai-com/README.md

 **While no technology can guarantee complete anonymity, reducing unnecessary traceable elements can strengthen privacy and operational security for users operating in sensitive or high-risk environments.**

-**A simpler architecture can also improve transparency and auditability, enabling users to better understand, verify, and maintain the tools they rely on.**
+**A transparent architecture improves auditability and enables users to independently understand, verify, and maintain the tools they rely upon.**

 **By supporting greater privacy, resilience, and user autonomy, this approach has the potential to contribute to the protection of human rights and expand access to critical digital capabilities in challenging environments.**